xiaoyunao/xiaoyunao.github.io/_pages/about.md

   - /about.html
 ---

 My name is Yun-Ao Xiao (肖云奥).
 I am a 3rd-year master's student in [WSGP](http://groups.bao.ac.cn/wsgp/) group, [NAOC](http://www.nao.cas.cn/).
-I'm working with Prof. Hu Zou on the stellar streams, dwarf galaxies and Milky Way dark matter halo.
+I'm working under the guidance of Prof. Hu Zou, focusing on stellar streams, dwarf galaxies, and the Milky Way dark matter halo.

 Skills in Programming, Observing, and Data Processing
 ------
 I am proficient in multiple programming languages, and I frequently use servers such as NERSC to handle large datasets and run complex analyses efficiently.
-My observational experience includes working with the 6090 Schmidt telescope, where I collected photometric data and gained extensive skills in data reduction and processing.
-My background in observational techniques and data handling has equipped me with the ability to manage and analyze large observational datasets for various research objectives.
+My observational experience is extensive, having used multiple telescopes across China.
+I'm also contributing to the photometric pipeline development for Chinese Space Station Telescope (CSST), Mozi Wide-Field Survey Telescope(WFST), and the 60-90 Schmidt telescope.
+These experiences have equipped me with advanced skills in data reduction, processing, and pipeline design, enabling me to efficiently manage large photometric datasets and perform high-quality data analyses for various astronomical research needs.

 Involvement in the DESI Collaboration
 ------